VidhiVadher/Portfolio/Vidhi_Resume.md

 📆 Jul 2021 – Jan 2022

 - Developed strong organizational and time management skills by completing multiple tasks simultaneously.
+- Collaborated with team for various tasks like - code cleanup , troubleshooting and debugging bugs , understanding existing code structure and developing new features etc.
-- Gained experience, exposure and knowledge of career- specific project procedures and organizational systems.
+- Gained experience, exposure and knowledge of career-specific project procedures and organizational systems.
 - Gained practical experience with relevant software and technology like version control system and project management tools.
 - Collaborated effectively with team of trainees for knowledge sharing activities.
 - Presented research findings and project updates clearly and concisely to the larger team members.